LATEST:

 CFL

-The existing makers studio within the centre stood large and slightly awkward within its weird and wonderful piece of architecture, looking more house than factory and providing a more school classroom vibe than a making one.
+To create a new exciting area and change the existing makers studio within the centre stood large and slightly awkward within its piece of architecture, looking more house than factory and providing a more school classroom vibe than a making one.

 Architects: AFSB Associates Vinyls: Bigger Scene Contractors: The Hub Limited